 Food Insecurity impacts were determined through the USGS Food Access Atlas, where tracts are identified as experiencing food insecurity if they are both low income and have low access to fresh grocers.
-Plan 2 mitigates 14 total grocery stores, two of which are included in areas experiencing food insecurity.
-Plan 3 includes mitigation of 15 grocery stores in total, with the additional grocer not being in an area that experiences food insecurity.
-Plan 4 presents the same level of mitigation for areas experiencing food insecurity as Plan 3.
-Reference Appendix G, section 7.3.3 for additional information related to food insecurity.
+Plan 2 palliates 10 total grocery stores, 2 of which are included in areas experiencing food insecurity.
+Plan 3 includes palliation of 11 grocery stores in total, with the additional grocer not being in an area that experiences food insecurity, but in an area that experiences social vulnerability.
+Plan 4 includes a total of 12 grocery stores, with the additional grocer being in an area that experiences social vulnerability Reference Appendix G, section 7.3.3 for additional information related to food insecurity.